Getting Lantus Dosing Right: A Step-by-Step Walkthrough

 Missed Doses

 If a dose of Lantus is missed: for daily schedules, the rule of thumb is to take it as soon as remembered if within a defined window, otherwise skip it and resume the regular schedule.
-The exact window depends on the half-life (varies — minutes for rapid-acting analogs, hours for basal analogs) and the specific product label.
+The exact window depends on the half-life (~12 hours (effective duration ~24 hours)) and the specific product label.
 Never double up to make up for a missed dose.

 Dose Adjustments